Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Implementation of a panic button

-Based on the project requirement, a panic button is implemented to be used in the case of an emergency, if a home resident wants to inform others.
+Based on the project requirement, a panic button is implemented to be used in the case of emergency, if a home resident wants to inform others.
 The system is set to send a text message notification by pushing the button.
 The button is connected to the GPIO 28 which is BCM pin 20 and the complete wiring diagram is given in Figure 14.

 <a name="figure-14" />